 Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
-The violation occurred in First Quarter 2018.
+The violation occurred in the 4th quarter (October 2019), however, levels of HAA5 began to be elevated in July 2019.
 We are now monitoring quarterly for TTHM and HAA5 and are working to optimize our treatment to limit TTHM/HAA5 formation.